sqpat/RealDOOM/README.md

 ### Known bugs:
+ - in 16 bit mode, various physics bugs
+ - in 16 bit mode, timedemos work but normal game does not load right
+ - in 16 bit mode, the menu has issues with the bottom half of the screen not rendering
+ - in 16 bit mode, smaller screen sizes are crashing
+ - in 16 bit mode, the wrong facepic is sometimes displayed
+ - loading a 2nd level stopped working in 1p mode at some point...
  - sound, saves are unimplemented/nonfunctional
  - content outside of doom1 shareware has not been tested at all and may be very broken
  - finale has not been tested at all